India: Gender, Culture, and Development

 Before departure, students are required to complete the reading for Part I of the WGSS 4900 syllabus and students will meet for a 2-hour seminar to discuss these readings.
 During spring semester, 2018, there will be a 3-hour orientation to health and safety in rural Maharashtra.

-Program fee includes housing, meals, excursions and entrance fees.
+Program fee includes: airfare, housing, meals, excursions and entrance fees.

 Non-resident surcharge waived for this program.